LightSun/android-databinding/README.md

 ## hope
 i like technology. especially the open-source technology.And previous i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
 So i hope to share and communicate with the all of you.

-## hope
-i like technology. especially the open-source technology.And previous i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
-So i hope to share and communicate with the all of you.

 ## how to use or demo ?
 gradle config will support latter.
 ``` java